-Deutsche Bank Shareholder Litigations
+Deutsche Bank Shareholder Litigation

 Deutsche Bank and certain of its current and former officers and management board members are the subject of a purported class action, filed in the U.S. District Court for the Southern District of New York, asserting claims under Sections 10(b) and 20(a) of the U.S. Securities Exchange Act of 1934 on behalf of persons who purchased or otherwise acquired securities of Deutsche Bank on a United States exchange or pursuant to other transactions within the United States between 31 January 2013 and 26 July 2016.

 Plaintiffs allege that Deutsche Bank's SEC Annual Reports on Form 20-F for the years 2012, 2013, 2014 and 2015 were materially false and misleading in failing to disclose (i) serious and systemic failings in controls against financing terrorism, money laundering, aiding organizations subject to international sanctions and committing financial crime and (ii) that the Bank's internal control over financial reporting and its disclosure controls and procedures were not effective.
 On 21 February 2017, Deutsche Bank and the individual defendants served at the time with the summons and complaint moved to dismiss the consolidated amended complaint.
 On 28 June 2017, the court granted the motion to dismiss as to all defendants, without leave to replead.
 On 30 June 2017, the court entered judgment dismissing the lawsuit.
-The plaintiffs appealed the court's decision.
-Following completion of briefing, the Court of Appeals held oral argument on 28 March 2018.
-On 13 April 2018, the Court of Appeals issued a Summary Opinion affirming the dismissal of the action.
+On 14 July 2017, plaintiffs moved to alter or amend the court's order and judgment, and for leave to file an amended complaint.
+On 16 August 2017, the court denied plaintiffs' motion.
+Plaintiffs filed a notice of appeal and the appeal has been fully briefed as of 22 January 2018.